View All 1927 Buffalo Nickel

 Description

 The 1927 Buffalo Nickel - Special Strike is a special strike nickel struck at the Philadelphia Mint, part of the Buffalo Nickels 1913-1938 series.
-With a mintage of only 5, this is an extremely rare issue.
-The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca), while the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
-Designed by James Earle Fraser.
+With a mintage of 5, this is an extremely rare issue — the lowest mintage among 4 mint variants, representing only less than 1% of total production.
+The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca) and the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
+Minted during and after World War I, as America emerged as a global power and experienced the prosperity of the Roaring Twenties.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $78,000 SP65 11-24-2024 Heritage Auctions.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3987.
-James Earle Fraser's Buffalo Nickel is an iconic celebration of the American West, featuring a composite Native American portrait on the obverse and a bison on the reverse.
-The 1913-S Type II, 1918/7-D overdate, 1926-S, and the legendary 1937-D "Three-Legged Buffalo" (a dramatic die-polishing error) are highlights.

 External References